I received The Making of America Alexander Hamilton in exchange for this post. All opinions and my love for Hamilton remain my own.

 Long before my children entered a history class, they knew Alexander Hamilton.
 His name appears on our pedigree, having married General Phillip Schuyler’s daughter, Eliza.

-Alexander Hamilton was born into poverty in the British West Indies; rumor is he was an illegitimate child.
-His mother’s death left him orphaned as a child; he was taken in by an older cousin, and later by a prosperous merchant family.
+Alexander Hamilton was born into poverty in the British West Indies; rumor was an illegitimate child.
+His mother’s death left him orphaned as a child; he was taken in by an older cousin and later by a prosperous merchant family.

 His intelligence and talent were recognized by a group of wealthy local men who sponsored his travel to New York City to pursue his education.